designedmind/2017/_drafts/article/multiple-drafts-cartesian-theatre.md

-It may be true that the gate kind of disappears – is [systematically elusive](https://books.google.co.uk/books?id=YXN4AgAAQBAJ&pg=PA175&lpg=PA175&dq=systematic+elusiveness+of+i&source=bl&ots=wn5t5rARGJ&sig=xupjnl751KcfK9UzrQnznwLs1qI&hl=en&sa=X&ved=0CDQQ6AEwA2oVChMIw5b6koWYxwIVA4_bCh2W7Ap8#v=onepage&q=systematic%20elusiveness%20of%20i&f=false), one might say, to echo Ryle – as you get closer to the mechanisms that realise it.
+It may be true that the gate kind of disappears – is [systematically elusive](https://books.google.co.uk/books?id=YXN4AgAAQBAJ&pg=PA175&lpg=PA175&dq=systematic+elusiveness+of+i&source=bl&ots=wn5t5rARGJ&sig=xupjnl751KcfK9UzrQnznwLs1qI&hl=en&sa=X&ved=0CDQQ6AEwA2oVChMIw5b6koWYxwIVA4_bCh2W7Ap8#v=onepage&q=systematic%20elusiveness%20of%20i&f=false), one might say, to echo Ryle's evocative description of the self – as you get closer to the mechanisms that realise it.
 One will notice inputs that get processed but for some reason never have any effect on behaviour, or discriminations which get made by some part of the brain but which are vetoed or revised by some other process, and so on.
 And certainly there are no absolute and permanent facts as to whether some micro-discrimination lies before or beyond the gate, since "what I was conscious of at t" is a dispositional property of the self-narrative that is itself time-indexed and subject to occasional revision in the light of additional input.
 Indeed, the (functional) location of the gate – what we were conscious of – is often only fixed on demand, when a behavioural probe of some kind is instigated.

 At an important level of description, then -- roughly speaking, the level at which folk-psychological attibutions are useful -- there is